RemiFigea/bokeh_dynamic_plots/realtime_plots_from_sql/README.md

 # REALTIME PLOTS FROM SQL

-Welcome to the **realtime plots from sql** sub-repository!
+Welcome to the "**realtime plots from sql**" sub-repository!

-This project is part of the **bokeh dynamic plots** initiative, showcasing the power of **Bokeh** for creating interactive, real-time visualizations.
+This sub-repository is part of the main  "**bokeh dynamic plots**" repository, showcasing the power of **Bokeh** for creating interactive, real-time visualizations.

 Here, we focus on visualizing parking occupancy data from Lyon, France, sourced from an automatically updated **PostgreSQL database** and deployed using the **Bokeh server**.